Hyperbaric Oxygen Therapy (HBOT) and Stroke

 “HBOT can be successful because it addresses the cause of the symptoms, not just the symptoms alone.
 In combination with cognitive, physical, and nutritional coaching, some HBOT protocols can be very effective.” —Dr. Mohammed Elamir, MD, FACP

-The Aviv Medical team helps individuals of all ages and backgrounds win lasting health—the foundation of a good life.
-Our unique medical protocol has proven to give patients the vitality, health, and confidence they need to move forward.
+Aviv’s clinical team helps individuals of all ages and backgrounds win lasting health—the foundation of a good life.
+Our unique protocol has proven to give patients the vitality, health, and confidence they need to move forward.

 Good health allows you to focus on the essential and enjoyable areas of your life.
 The time to invest in your health is now, and the Aviv Medical Program will be with you every step of the way.